Deeksha11c/automatic-timetable-generator/README.md

 #automatic-timetable-generator
 ----------------------------------------------------------------------------------------------------------------------------
-### An intelligent timetable generator that generates University timetable using `Genetic Algorithm`.
+### An intelligent timetable generator that generates University timetable using `Genetic Algorithm`

+#### team members :
+Deeksha.c
+chaitra.p
+charvita rao pawar

   A wrorking version of the prototype:- ['automatic-timetable-generator']
  #### Dependencies: